srhnsn/py-lindaparser/README.md

 Linda Parser
 ============
-This program has a [port in Go](https://github.com/srhnsn/go-lindaparser).
+This program has a [port in Go](https://github.com/srhnsn/go-lindaparser) (but it is more difficult to deploy and has unfixed bugs 😅).

 Requirements
 ------------